The 39th KFC Washie 100 will take place on the Friday 3rd of July 2015.

 Click here to see Halyards Rates.

 The Start is at the Halyards Hotel in Port Alfred.
-The first 15km is run as a double loop on the beach front.
+The first 15km is run as a loop on the beach front.
 There will be more than sufficient refreshment tables provided.
 View the 1st 15 km course map here.